symfony/symfony-docs/components/dom_crawler.rst

 Using the Form Data
 ...................

 What's the point of doing all of this?
-If you're testing internally, you can grab the information off of your form as if it had just been submitted by using the PHP values::
+If you are testing internally, you can grab the information off of your form as if it had just been submitted by using the PHP values::

     $values = $form->getPhpValues();
     $files = $form->getPhpFiles();

-If you're using an external HTTP client, you can use the form to grab all of the information you need to create a POST request for the form::
+If you are using an external HTTP client, you can use the form to grab all of the information you need to create a POST request for the form::

     $uri = $form->getUri();